Alma Söderhjelm: Other activities

-Söderhjelm worked as a journalist, writing a column for the newspaper Åbo Underrättelser.
-She also wrote novels, poetry, and a five-volume memoir.
+Söderhjelm worked as a journalist, contributing to several newspapers and writing a column for the newspaper Åbo Underrättelser.
+She also wrote novels such as Unga träd (Young Trees, 1925), poetry, including the collection Tjugu små dikter (Twenty Small Poems, 1920), and a five-volume memoir which included the titles Min värld (My World, 1929–31) and Minä sju magra är (My Seven Lean Years, 1932).

 She co-wrote the screenplay for The Blizzard (1923), directed by Mauritz Stiller.
+She was awarded the Granberg Prize in 1919, 1928, 1932, 1935, and 1942.

 Söderhjelm was politically active.
 She smuggled journals into Finland from Sweden, and helped military volunteers to move from Sweden into Germany.